After completing this activity, participants should be able to:

 Len Levin, Ph.D.
 (Director, Coyne and Associates)

 Doris Trauner, M.D.
-(Professor, UCSD Department of Neurosciences)
+(Professor, UCSD Departments of Neurosciences and Pediatrics)

 Elizabeth Rosenblum, M.D.
 (Clinical Professor, Dept. of Family & Preventive Medicine; Dept. of Reproductive Medicine)